CombineSlayer24/TF2-MvM-Bot-Upgrades/README.md

 # TF2 MvM Bot Upgrades
 A Team Fortress 2 Plugin that gives Bots (Fake Clients) attributes for MvM.
 This was an edit of pongo1231's plugin for his server.

-I wanted to improve it to be more flexible and have more variety ( i guess? ) with bots getting attributes, and the fix the issue were attributes would stack on each other.
-This plugin can be customizable via notepad or any editor
+I wanted to improve it to be more flexible and have more variety ( i guess? ) with bots getting attributes, and to fix the issue were attributes would stack on each other if bots would swtich weapons.
+This plugin can be customizable via notepad or any editor.

 # Requirements